sematic-ai/sematic/docs/local-execution.md

-Whether the metadata is tracked and visualizable in a local server running on your machine or a remote one deployed in your cloud environment is dictated by the value of the `SEMATIC_API_ADDRESS` setting, which you can set as such:
+Whether the metadata is tracked and visualizable in a local server running on your machine or a remote one deployed in your cloud environment is dictated by the value of the `SEMATIC_API_ADDRESS` setting, which you can set using the following:

 ```shell
 $ sematic set SEMATIC_API_ADDRESS https://address.to.deployed.server